lakenen/node-unquote/README.md

 # unquote

 Remove wrapping quotes from a string.
+Returns an empty string if the first arg is falsey.

 ## Installation